MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition

-To evaluate whether such style homology affects scoring, we randomly sampled \textbf{108 cases} from the non-De\&Re task types (4 cases per type).
+To evaluate whether such style homology affects scoring, we randomly sampled \textbf{108 cases} from the non-De\&Re portion of MICo-Bench.
 For each case, we generated outputs from three different models, {GPT-Image-1~\citep{openai2025gpt4o_image}, Qwen-MICo, and Nano-Banana~\citep{google2024nanobanana}}.
 We then computed a {style distance} between each model output and the corresponding reference image using {DINOv2~\citep{oquab2024dinov2learningrobustvisual} ViT-b} cosine distance, a strong self-supervised perceptual feature encoder widely used for measuring cross-image similarity.

 This produced a sequence of model rankings induced by style distance and a sequence of rankings induced by Weighted-Ref-VIEScore.
 We computed the {Spearman correlation} $\rho$ between these two rankings for each case.